code-distortion/adapt/README.md

 ## Introduction

-***code-distortion/adapt*** is a [Laravel](https://laravel.com/) package that builds databases for your tests.
-It uses a range of techniques to safely get the fastest speeds from them.
+***code-distortion/adapt*** is a [Laravel](https://laravel.com/) package that unifies the process of building databases for your tests, with a focus on speed and convenience.

 It's a drop-in replacement for Laravel's `RefreshDatabase`, `DatabaseMigrations`, and `DatabaseTransactions` traits.
+And it allows for things that aren't normally possible, like [*running browser tests in parallel*](#dusk-browser-test-usage).

 > The article [Adapt - A Database Preparation Tool](https://www.code-distortion.net/articles/adapt-a-database-preparation-tool/) provides further introduction to this package.